What to do if you believe you or a family member has been the victim of hospital negligence

 There are various failures of medical care that can occur in a hospital, many of which may be classed as hospital negligence, depending on the circumstances.

-Typical issues that may qualify as hospital negligence include:
+Typical issues that may qualify as hospital negligence in the UK include:

 - Failure to examine a patient correctly